mlswg/mls-protocol/draft-ietf-mls-protocol.md

 can use these nodes to update their view of the tree, aligning their copy of the tree to the sender's.

-To perform an update, the sender transmits a node by sending the public key for the node and an encrypted version of the secret value for the node.
-The secret value is encrypted in such a way that it can be decrypted only by holders of the private key for one of its children, namely the child that is not in the direct path being transmitted.
-That is, each node in the direct path is encrypted for holders of the private key for a node in the corresponding copath.
-For leaf nodes, no encrypted secret is transmitted.
+To perform an update, the sender transmits a node by sending the public key for the node and one or more encrypted copies of the secret value for the node.
+The secret value in a node is encrypted for the subtree corresponding to the node's non-updated child, by encrypting it using the public key of each node in the resolution of the non-updated child.

 The recipient of an update processes it with the following steps:

 1. Compute the updated secret values
-  * Identify a node in the direct path for which the local participant has the private key
+  * Identify a node in the direct path for which the local participant is in the subtree of the non-updated child
+  * Identify a node in the resolution of the non-updated child for which this node has a private key
-  * Decrypt the secret value for that node
+  * Decrypt the secret value for the direct path node using the private key from the resolution node
   * Compute secret values for ancestors of that node by hashing the decrypted secret
 2. Merge the updated secrets into the tree